undefinedExpert/zxresult/README.md

 Link: <a href="https://goo.gl/AtaqtS">Build preview</a>

-There is still **a lot** "TODO", if you are interested what else left, here is Trello board i'm using actively:
+There is still **a lot** "TODO", if you are interested in what else left, here is Trello board i'm using actively:
 <a href="https://goo.gl/RXRUAl">Trello Board</a>